Deccatron/DexSpy/README.md

 # DexSpy
-DexSpy is a Lua based remote spy for roblox.
+DexSpy is a Lua based remote spy for roblox controlled with a user freindly GUI.
 DexSpy works on any executor!